Skip to main content

 • If the fan is spinning:

-• In most cases, this issue occurs when the fan is situated too far from the sensors on the PCB above it.
+• This issue may occur if the fan is positioned too far from the RPM sensors on the heater PCB above it.

-• There should be no visible metal from the screw at the interface between the vial holder and the top faceplate's arms.
+• There should be no-to-very-little visible metal from the screw at the interface between the vial holder and the top faceplate's arms.
 See image below.

 • Try pushing the fan only slightly higher up using a pen, pencil or thin rod.
 Avoid moving the fan too high up and hitting the vial holder's screws.